Trismegiste/strangelove-bundle/docs/index.md

 # Strangelove

-## How I Learned to Stop Worrying about ORM and Love MongoDb BSON
+## How I Learned to Stop Worrying about Doctrine and Love MongoDb BSON